SIGNALS of Giant HII Regions: A Spatially Resolved Analysis of NGC 604: Spatially-Resolved Properties

 Additionally, before we subtracted the local background, we noticed that the \nii\ lines lie at a different velocity than that of NGC~604 (\SI{-255}{\kilo\metre\per\second}; \citealt{tenoriotagle2000}).
 Namely, this point source is redshifted by about \SI{80}{\kilo\metre\per\second}.
 This suggests that this point source does not belong to NGC~604 from a kinematic perspective.
 Putting this together suggests that this point source is a rare Type I planetary nebula that we are observing along the line-of-sight towards NGC~604.
 In Table~\ref{odd-objects}, we include the emission line fluxes for this source and selected line ratios.
+We fit two velocity components with a phase-shifted sincgauss profile in SN3 and a single-component standard sincgauss profile in SN1 and SN2 with \textsc{orcs}.
 Similar to \ac{snr} M33-16, the fluxes in this table do not include local background subtraction but do include the standard dust correction assuming the \cite{calzetti2000} extinction law.
+We also show its location in the BPT diagram in Figure~\ref{bpt}.
+Given its \ha\ brightness, it is located in the far right plots of Figure~\ref{bpt} as the dark blue circle.

 Finally, there are four additional point sources in the \nii/\ha\ map, albeit fainter than the strong point source to the south.
 Three of them, at coordinates (\ang{;;-7},\ang{;;-1}), (\ang{;;6},\ang{;;-2}), and (\ang{;;8},\ang{;;-12}), are known WN stars \citep{drissen2008}.
 The fourth at (\ang{;;15},\ang{;;-1}) is not in the catalog of \cite{drissen2008}, but is a massive young stellar object in the catalog of \cite{farina2012}.
 WN stars do not exhibit \nii\ lines, unless they are surrounded by a wind-driven bubble enriched in nitrogen which might be the case for these four stars.